Life Insurance for Miners - Best Rates May be Possible

-Life insurance companies have grouped each mining-related occupation into a category to determine how much of a “risk” you pose to the life insurance companies, and some companies are more lenient with some occupations than others.
+Some life insurance companies have grouped each mining-related occupation into a category to determine how much “risk” they pose.

 The lowest risk category for mining workers includes; assayers, chemists, detectives, guards, mining engineers, and surveyors.
 For applicants with one of these job titles, “preferred plus” rates may be available for an applicant that is in excellent health.